 Adding miner plants to your guild will enhance your soil as their long taproot reaches down further than other species and harvests minerals from deep down.
 As leaves drop from these miners and decay, the minerals are released into the topsoil – providing food for the anchor crop.

-Typically used edible and medicinal miner plants include borage, dandelion, carrots, beets, cassava, sweet potatoes.
+Typically used edible and medicinal miner plants include borage, dandelion, carrots, beets, cassava, and sweet potatoes.
 In general, plants with big floppy leaves and a long, deep central root tend to do this job.

 Animals and insects can also serve as diggers, burrowing through the soil and turning over nutrients.
 Worms, for example, will help to decompose organic material, leaving nutrient-rich work castings in their wake.
 Ants, termites, and beetles also do this.